 This recipe for Italian Tuna Pita Melts is quick, delicious & simple.
-Mozzarella, arugula and a special yogurt dip help create an updated version of an old-time favourite.
+Mozzarella, arugula and a special yogurt dip help create an updated version of an old-time favorite.

 We all know the importance of eating three meals a day.
 But sometimes, life gets a little crazy and finding the time and the inspiration to eat healthy meals becomes very challenging.
 Cue Italian Tuna Pita Melts.

 Not too long ago, I was introduced to a wonderful line of products from Litehouse Foods.
 I tried a little food experiment.
 I replaced the mayonnaise and a few herbs and spices in the “traditional” version of this well-known classic by a product made by Litehouse Foods called Opadipity Greek Yogurt Dip. (which I finally found in my IGA grocery store).
 The end result was nothing less than amazing.

 This recipe requires 10 minutes of active preparation time and a few minutes under the broiler.
 Lunch (or light supper) can essentially be served within 15 minutes.
 Basically, you combine the tuna with the Opadipity Greek Yogurt Dip and add the lemon juice and oregano.
 Spread the mixture on pita bread (or the bread of your choice); top with a few slices of tomato followed by some mozzarella cheese (or the cheese of your choice).
 Place under broiler and once your Italian Tuna Pita Melts begins bubbling and turns a golden brown, it’s done!
 Remove from oven, add a generous handful of arugula and that’s it.
 A heart-healthy meal in less than 15 minutes.